Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Diviner Wizard.md

   - Diviner Wizard
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Diviner Wizard.md|Diviner Wizard]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-261*
+261, Volo's Guide to Monsters p.
+213*

 Diviners peer into the future and know that knowledge is power.
 They might act aloof and mysterious, hinting at omens and secrets, or they might be know-it-alls, spilling insights to advance their own status.